2018–19 Sporting de Gijón season: Pre-season

 On 12 June 2018, Alberto Lora announced he would leave Real Sporting after spending 12 seasons in the club.
 The board of directors, players and supporters went to his farewell.

 Two days later, Miguel Torrecilla, director of football, announced that after the great success of the reserve team in the previous season, six players would promote to the first team: Nacho Méndez, Juan Rodríguez, Dani Martín, Isma Cerro, Cristian Salvador and Álvaro Traver.

 On 4 July 2018, Portuguese midfielder André Sousa became the first new player of the season.
 He came loaned from Belenenses, with a buy-option for Real Sporting.
 Five days later, Isma López rescinded with the club for signing with Cypriot AC Omonia.
 The Navarrese player left the team after five seasons with 130 league games played and eight goals scored.

 Also in that week, Carlos Castro was transferred to Mallorca for an undisclosed fee.

 On 11 July, right back Francisco Molinero arrived to Gijón from Getafe for signing with the club the next day.
 Only one day later, another new right back arrived to Mareo: Portuguese André Geraldes came loaned from Sporting CP after spending the last season with André Sousa at Belenenses.

 On 18 July, Real Sporting played their first match of the preseason at Villaviciosa.
 Despite receiving a first goal, they beat homers Lealtad by 2–1.
 Gorka Santamaría, signed for the reserves, and Pablo Fernández scored the two goals.

 On 23 July, the club signed Finnish international winger Robin Lod for two seasons.
 Two days later, after requesting to leave the club for playing in La Liga, Sergio Álvarez was transferred to Eibar.
 The Asturian midfielder spent 13 seasons in the club.

 Before these two transfers, Diego Mariño received the Molinón de Plata award for the best player of the previous season.

 On 27 July, Real Sporting beat Langreo by 2–0 in a match where striker Neftali Manzambi, that is in the club as a test player, made a notable performance.

 On 2 August, the day after a win against Cultural Leonesa, Real Sporting announced French defender Mathieu Peybernes, who came on loan from Lorient.
-Five days later, Manzambi agreed to remain in the B-side with a one-year loan from Basel and on the next day, Ghanain Isaac Cofie signed a two-year contract with the club.
+Five days later, Manzambi agreed to remain in the B-side with a one-year loan from Basel and on the next day, Ghanaian Isaac Cofie signed a two-year contract with the club.

 On 14 August, Federico Barba left Real Sporting for coming back to Italy after Chievo Verona paid the termination clause of the player.
 One day later, English striker Nick Blackman joined the club on a season-long loan from Derby County.